Lifshitz Law Firm, P.C. Announces Investigation of TACO, GCP, JUPW, and MIME

 Lifshitz Law Firm, P.C. announces investigation into possible breach of fiduciary duties in connection with the merger of JUPW and Next Frontier Pharmaceuticals, Inc.

-If you are an investor, and would like information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at [email protected]w.com.
+If you are an investor, and would like information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at [email protected]sslaw.com.

 Lifshitz Law Firm, P.C. announces investigation into possible breach of fiduciary duties in connection with the sale of MIME to Permira for $80.00 in cash per share of MIME owned.